anyproto/anytype-kotlin/README.md

 gpr.key=GITHUB_PERSONAL_ACCESS_TOKEN
 ```

-Your Github ID can be found [here](https://caius.github.io/github_id/).
+Your Github ID (starting with '#' character) can be found [here](https://caius.github.io/github_id/).
 As to your personal Github access token, you can generate it in `Developer settings` in your profile settings on Github.

 - Create `apikeys.properties` file in root project folder: